QiuJueqin/YACS/README.md

 Since YACS is so simple, we recommend just copying the single [`yacs/config.py`](yacs/config.py) file to your project.
 That is it.
 No tedious package installation is needed.

-> Note: if wish to load/dump configurations from/to a yaml file, [PyYAML](https://pypi.org/project/PyYAML/) is required.
+> If wish to load/dump configurations from/to a yaml file, [PyYAML](https://pypi.org/project/PyYAML/) is required.

 # Usages